FarmData2/FarmData2/components/README.md

   - These should be in approximately the order they can be written as a new component is created.

-  - check static content (`*.content.comp.cy.js`)
+  - check initial content (`*.content.comp.cy.js`)

-    - check everything that does not depend upon a prop change or an action.
+    - check all `data-cy` elements exist and have right values for default props.
+      - look at `<template>` to see what needs to be tested.
-      - e.g. check that all of the `data-cy` elements exist / `have.text` / `have .value` (as appropriate)
+      - check that all of the `data-cy` elements `exist` / `have.text` / `have.value` (as appropriate)
-    - check that content set by static props (i.e. not watched)
+      - if using a sub-component it is sufficient to check that the the sub-component if present.
-      - e.g. check that the required element indicators are not present by default but can be added using the `required` prop.
+      - This test should check all of the required props and the default values of the optional props.
+      - e.g. `label`, `required`
+      - `showValidityStyling` should be checked if a sub-component is used that handles it.
+    - check all optional `props` are handled correctly
+      - Set each prop to a non-default value and check for its effect.
+        - can often be combined into a single test.
+      - If using a sub-component (e.g. `SelectorBase`, `NumericInput`) then
+        - Check sub-component elements to ensure that props are passed through.
-    - check that content is loaded via API calls.
+    - check that all content loaded via API calls is actually loaded.
-      - e.g. fields vs greenhouses in LocationSelector.
+      - e.g. crops or fields vs greenhouses in LocationSelector.

   - check styling (`*.styling.comp.cy.js`)

-    - check that the valid/invalid styling is applied as expected based on `isValid` `required`, `showValidityStyling` and any other criteria that is necessary.
+    - check that the type of valid/invalid styling to be shows as expected based on `isValid` `required`, `showValidityStyling` and any other criteria that is necessary.
+      - This is often an enumeration test that checks all 8 combinations of these values.
+      - If the computations for displaying the valid/invalid styling are done by a sub-component (e.g. `SelectorBase`) then this test is not required.
-    - if component uses a sub-component (e.g. `SelectorBase`) then just check that the `showValidityStyling` prop is passed, because the sub-component will have tested the actual styling that is applied.
+        - The `content` test will have checked that `showValidityStyling` is passed and the sub-component's tests will have checked that the type of styling to show is correct.
+    - If a component is never styled (e.g. `CommentBox` or `TextDisplay`) then this test is not required.

   - check events (`*.events.comp.cy.js`)

-    - check that all events are emitted properly
+    - check that all events listed in the component's `emits` property are emitted properly
       - Note that the `ready` event is used in all tests so does not need to be tested separately.
       - check that `update:prop_name` and `valid` are emitted as appropriate.
+        - if using a sub-component it is sufficient to check that these events are propagated by the parent component, it is not necessary to check their payloads or all circumstances for their emission - the tests of the sub-component will have done that.
-      - include all error events (including network errors) are emitted properly
+      - test all error events (including network errors from API requests) are emitted properly

-      - do something to cause the event and check that it is emitted properly and has the correct payload.
+      - To do the test, do something to cause the event and check that it is emitted properly and has the correct payload.
+        - i.e. change the selection, type some text, etc...
         - i.e. Use `cy.intercept` to generate network errors on the appropriate route.

-    - Give or point to examples that illustrate structure for:

-      - changing props.

   - check other behaviors (`*.behavior.comp.cy.js`)

-    - check that changing a reactive or watched prop has the proper effect.
+    - check that changing each reactive or watched prop has the proper effect.
+      - need to give example or point to one where props are changed.
       - e.g. changes to prop changes the component as desired.
       - e.g. watches and deep watches work.
+      - Note: if using a sub-component that reacts to a prop, the `content` tests should be sufficient.
+They show the prop is "wired" correctly, the sub-component tests show that it is reactive to the prop.
     - check that actions in the component have the proper effect.

-      - e.g. clicking buttons, validating value (required, length, values, format, etc.) etc.
+      - e.g. clicking buttons, validating value (required, length, values, format, etc.)
+    - etc.

+  - check permission based content (`*.permission.comp.cy.js`)

+    - Check that correct content is displayed based on the user's permissions.
+      - Do not save and restore `localStorage` or `sessionStorage` between tests as changing users requires a new farmOS instance be created for each test.
+      - create `farmOS` instance as `admin` (which should have all permissions).
+        - The component code will use the same `farmOS` instance because it requests it with no parameters.
+        - Check for the UI elements / behaviors that should be present.
+      - Create a `farmOS` instance as `guest` (which should not have many permissions.)
+        - Check that the UI elements / behaviors that should not be present are not present.
+      - Note: `worker#` and `manager#` have appropriate permissions when logging into farmOS, but when running via API they need to request a scope, which is not currently implemented in `farmosUtil.js`.

 ## Documenting components